 If you own the Router or WiFi network, change the encryption type.
 It is usually available where you configure your WiFi settings such as SSID, password, encryption, and so on.
 Make sure not to use WEP or TKIP or its combination.
 Have a look at the router settings below.

 The WEP option is available under Security dropdown, and there is an option to chose TKIP.
 Instead, I should be using AES.
 AES is a newer Wi-Fi encryption solution used by the new-and-secure WPA2 standard.
 As the mode is set to auto, the router will configure to use AES when I select WPA/WPA2 security.

 3] Change Router or WiFi network device

-I guess its time for me to upgrade my WiFi Router at the office which doesn’t support WPA.
-If that’s the case with you as well, its time to upgrade.
+I guess it’s time for me to upgrade my WiFi Router at the office, which doesn’t support WPA; if that’s the case with you, it’s time to upgrade.